marcoantonio224/Trivia/backend/README.md

   GET  `/categories`
-  - Return a list of categories.
+  - Fetches a list of categories.
+  - Request Arguments: None
+  - Returns a dictionary of a response list of categories
     INPUT: `curl http://127.0.0.1:3000/categories`
     OUTPUT:
       {